airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

     "attributes": [ 0, 1 ]

-To understand how to map the index to the attribute value, see the example in the section above (dimensions).
+For information on how to handle the attribute values, see the section dedicate to [handling component values](#handling_values).

 #### observations